-Specifically, guests who take advantage of the program when they book their cruise receive gratuities, the Premier Beverage Package, and wi-fi included with their cruise.
+Specifically, guests who take advantage of the program when they book their cruise receive gratuities, the Plus Beverage Package, wi-fi (for one device), premium desserts, fitness classes, and juice bar. included with their cruise.
 Instead of having to shell out for these during the cruise, they are included, providing a more “all-inclusive” experience on the ship.

-With the plan, passengers receive three main benefits.
+With the Plus plan, passengers receive three main benefits.
 These include:

-Added together, the value of the perks is about $95 per person, per day.
-For a couple traveling on a 7-day cruise, that comes out to about $1,334 in value, assuming a typical interior, oceanview, or balcony stateroom.
+Added together, the value of the perks is $140 per person, per day according to Princess.
+For a couple traveling on a 7-day cruise, that comes out to about $1,960 in value, assuming a typical interior, oceanview, or balcony stateroom.

 Considering the cost of the program (see below), booking the package seems to be a tremendous value if you plan to buy the amenities anyway.

-At the time of this writing, the package costs an extra $40 per person, per day over the standard base rate.
+At the time of this writing, the Princess Plus package costs an extra $60 per person, per day over the standard base rate.

-Another way to think about it is that with gratuities included (which passengers must pay if they get the package or not), the $40 per day paid for the offer is actually $25.50 more than a passenger would pay otherwise.
-For that extra $25, you get both a drink package and wi-fi.
+Another way to think about it is that with gratuities included (which passengers must pay if they get the package or not), the $60 per day paid for the offer is actually $44 more than a passenger would pay otherwise.
+For that extra $44, you a drink package, wi-fi, and the other perks.

 Is This a Limited-Time Sale?

 Of course cruise offers can change at any time.
 At this point, however, it appears that this is simply a new way of doing things for the cruise line, and it will be around for a while.
-In fact, Princess says that due to the success of a previous temporary sale with the same offer, they decided to introduce Princess Plus.
+In fact, Princess first started the offer in 2020 and in 2022 added the higher-tier Princess Premier offer.
+It shows no signs of going away.

 Which Drink Package Is Included?

-Princess is including the Premier Beverage Package.
-This drink package normally costs $59.99 per day, or about $70 once the 18% service charge is added on.
+Princess is including the Plus Beverage Package with the Princess Plus offer.
+This drink package normally costs $64.99 per day, or about $77 once the 18% service charge is added on.

 What Are the Wi-Fi Details?

-Do I Have to Buy the Princess Plus Package?
+Do I Have to Buy the Princess Plus or Princess Premier Package?

-No. When you book, you’ll see two different prices offered.
-Of course you’ll see the Princess Plus package, but you’ll also see a lower-priced deal called Princess Savers.
+No. When you book, you’ll see different prices offered.
+Of course, you’ll see the Princess Plus package and Princess Premier, but you’ll also see a lower-priced base rate that’s still offered.